MxUpdate/Manual/src/documentation/wiki/UpdatePropertyFileFormat_TypeDef.md

 ParameterList           | Comma separated list of parameters.
 The parameters are not case sensitive.
 If a parameter contains only one single character, one minus '-' is used as prefix.
 If the parameter name contains more than one character, two minus '--' are used as prefix.<br/><br/>**Example:**<br/>`TypeDef.Policy.ParameterList = p,pol,policy`<br/>So for policies three parameters are defined:<br/>`-p`<br/>`--pol`<br/>`--policy`</p>
 ParameterListOpposite   | Comma separated list of opposite parameters.
 The parameters are not case sensitive.
 The list is defined in the same way as the ParameterList sub key.
 TextLogging             | Text used as logging entry.
-TextTitle               | Title entry in the MxUpdate file.
 Wiki                    | Name of the Wiki file used to reference.